CSE370HCI/hci-social-frontend/backend/README.md

 ## Development Scripts
 - `npm run makemigrations` Creates new migration scripts with new DB schema changes.
 Run this whenever you make changes to entities.
+Note that if you run with development mode, you'll need to remove your current db, run `migrations`, then run this otherwise it won't work properly since your DB schema will already be up to date
 - `npm run lint` Run ESLint to find any code style problems
 - `npm run lint-fix` Run ESLint and automatically fix issues where possible
 - `npm run test` Run mocha unit tests